openpmix/openpmix/man/pmix_constants.7.md

 *PMIX_ERROR*
 : A general error code - an error occurred, but no specific reason can be provided.

-*fi_rma - Remote Memory Access*
-: RMA transfers are one-sided operations that read or write data directly to a remote memory region.
-Other than defining the appropriate memory region, RMA operations do not require interaction at the target side for the data transfer to complete.

-*fi_atomic - Atomic*
-: Atomic operations can perform one of several operations on a remote memory region.
-Atomic operations include well-known functionality, such as atomic-add and compare-and-swap, plus several other pre-defined calls.
-Unlike other data transfer interfaces, atomic operations are aware of the data formatting at the target memory region.

 # SEE ALSO